seblammers/sebastianlammers.com/src/routes/posts/basic-data-stuff-in-js/+page.md

 What is happening?
 Let's take this array of 3 values and think through what is compared and how that will affect the sorting.
+In the table below I list the comparison, the numerical result, and the effect on sorting the elements.

 <div class="table-wrapper" >